BoliviaOfficial Name: Plurinational State of Bolivia

 Malaria: Malaria is a mosquito borne illness that occurs in the lower altitude regions especially nearer the Brazilian border.
 Plasmodium vivax is the predominant species but Plasmodium falciparum infections also occur.
 Prevention with topical repellants and chemoprophylaxis with mefloquine, atovaquone-proguanil (Malarone) or doxycycline may be recommended depending on where you are traveling.

 Dengue: Dengue is another mosquito borne illness that is endemic throughout eastern Bolivia, including the city of Santa Cruz.
 Since January 2007, there have been several thousand cases, representing a significantly increased incidence and part of a region-wide trend.
 Unlike malaria carrying mosquitoes, the mosquitoes that carry dengue are day biters.
 There is no vaccine or treatment for dengue so prevention of biting is crucial to prevent dengue.
+For further information, please consult the CDC’s Dengue Virus Website.

 Rabies: Bolivia is a high risk area for rabies.
 Dog and bat bites and scratches should be taken seriously and post-exposure prophylaxis sought.
 Travelers who will be spending four weeks or longer or who plan extensive remote travel or animal exposure should receive rabies immunization prior to traveling.